Don't Give Me Names

-Don't Give Me Names is the second studio album by the German band Guano Apes, released in 2000.
+Don't Give Me Names is the second studio album by the German rock band Guano Apes, released in 2000.
 It includes the hit single "Big in Japan" (a cover of the Alphaville song), which peaked at #9 on the German charts and remains one of Guano Apes' most popular songs.

 The album was certified gold in Germany and in Switzerland.